 - Babbel is an app with short, interactive lessons that range from business to travel vocabulary.
 Babbel lets you learn on a desktop, smartphone or tablet.
 Available at the Apple App Store and on Google Play.

-- Here are reviews of seven other language learning apps — and they’re free.
+- Here are reviews of five other language learning apps — and they’re free.

 Explore Family History